 Redd loves all things nerdy and cute.
 She’s been crafting for as long as she can remember and it only made sense to combine her nerdiness with her craftiness.
 She lives just outside Toronto, Canada with her husband, son, four cats, english angora rabbit, a gerbil, a rat, a turtle and a guinea pig named Maurice.
-Redd has been a full time crafter for over 4 years.
+Redd is a full time crafter and loves doing cons.
 She still remembers how cool Star Wars was when she first watched it on BetaMax in the 80s.
 She enjoys nerding it up, working on her two sites FibreFun.net & g33kopolis.com, and playing her pink ukulele.
 Follow @g33kopolis on Twitter.
 You can also add her on X-Box Live: DameNamedRedd.

 Samantha was born and raised in the North East of England, now “on tour” in Buckinghamshire.
 By day “Geeky Sweety” teaches Philosophy and Religious Studies to children between the ages of 11-18.
 By night she sews, embroiders, and upcycles.
 Her favourite things are 80s girl cartoons, anything Tim Burton touches, Doctor Who, Star Trek/Wars/Gate, Disney films (but only the ones based on fairy tales), cheesy Japanese kawaii culture and horrifically scary Japanese horror films.
 She also has a passion for Karaoke and occasionally sings in a rock covers band.
 Her husband custom builds Star Wars action figures; they havn’t counted them because they don’t want to get depressed, but good estimates place the total number at around 400.
 She believes only boring people get bored.